ankurkohli007/AI4RO2_Assignment2/README.md

 ## Before building the project - dependencies

-Before running the project make sure the dependencies of the system.
+Before running the project make sure the dependencies on the system.

 **Compatibility**